semimod/openvaf-website/content/docs/details/performance.md

 ### PSP 103.8 Inverter

-This benchmark demonstrates a use-case that is closer to real-world usage.
+This benchmark demonstrates a use-case that is close to a real-world use case.
-Note that the performance difference here is smaller in relative terms as more time is spent on other tasks such as matrix factorization.
+Note that the performance difference here is smaller in relative terms because more time is spent on other simulator tasks such as matrix factorization.

-Benchmark: Transient simulation of the inverter from the examples' section using a very fine bias grid.
+Benchmark: Transient simulation of the inverter from the examples section using a very fine bias grid.

 * **Ngspice (OpenVAF): 20.01s**
 * Ngspice (ADMS): 25.07s

-=> OpenVAF provides a 20% speedup compared to ADMS in realistic transient simulations
+=> OpenVAF provides a 20% speedup compared to ADMS in a realistic transient simulation of a simple circuit

 ### ISCAS Benchmark Circuit with PSP 103.8